Cleancoindev2/fluidity-tap-scripts/README.md

 ## Interacting with the Price Feed

 In the first part when deploying fluidity-tap, there is a PIP_USTR contract deployed.
-This contract can take in prices.
+This script will update PIP as well as ensure that the SPOT price is updated as well.

 ```bash
 ./bin/poke-pip-fluidity-tap